Why are All Electronics Made in China? Can It Change?

 I see this question a lot on different forums, but it is not true that all electronics are made in China.

 Certainly, a big part can be considered as electronics made in China, but countries like Mexico, Taiwan and Malaysia are also in business.

 Have a look at the graph above.
 Taiwan increased its electronic exports to the USA by 23%

 Thailand and Vietnam did by 24% and 11%, respectively.

 Countries like Mexico, Canada, Japan and Germany, while they’ve seen a decreased in their amount of electronic exports to the US, they still remain in the top 10 of countries the US gets electronics from.

 However, considering that China still remains the top exporter of electronics to the US – 42% of US electronic exports are from China-It’s understandable why some believe all electronics are made in China.

 The more accurate question is, why are most electronics made in China?

 - After Mao, China was stuck with a lot of impoverished people.
-Deng Xiao Ping started to open up China to the west, luring them with low labor cost.
+Deng Xiao Ping started to open up China to the west, luring them with low labor costs.

 2. The China government played their hand well, by only allowing foreign firms to set up in China if they did so in the form of a Joint Venture with a Chinese partner, and agree to disclose technology; the first electronics made in China started coming to life.

 3. Most Western firms could not resist the temptation of having their electronics made in China at low cost.
 That’s how a whole generation of workers and engineers in China got trained.

-4. After Chinese workers learned a certain trade, they immediately started their own little factory, often making some component.
+4. After Chinese workers learned a certain trade, they immediately started their own little factory, often making some components.

 6. All factories in China were working hard to out-cheap their neighbor.
 Hence China became the cost leader in Manufacturing for nearly everything.